ACl365/MIMIC-demo/README.md

 ## Project Goal: Demonstrating Production Readiness

-This project utilizes the MIMIC-III *Demo* dataset.
-While this subset limits the statistical power and generalizability of the specific model results, the **primary objective is to showcase a comprehensive, end-to-end MLOps pipeline built with best practices for reliability, reproducibility, and scalability.**
+This project utilises the MIMIC-III *Demo* dataset.
+While this subset limits the statistical power and generalisability of the specific model results, the **primary objective is to showcase a comprehensive, end-to-end MLOps pipeline built with best practices for reliability, reproducibility, and scalability.**

 The focus is on demonstrating:
 *   **Software Engineering Rigor:** Clean, modular code (`src/`), comprehensive testing (`tests/`), configuration management (`configs/`), logging (`src/utils/logger.py`), and dependency management (`requirements.txt`).
 *   **Advanced Data Handling:** Robust ETL, feature engineering for complex clinical data (`src/features/`), and strategies for handling imbalance (`src/models/imbalance_analysis.py`).
 *   **Modern AI Techniques:** Exploration and implementation of temporal models (LSTM PoC), interpretability methods (SHAP), and fairness analysis.
 Conceptual frameworks for causal inference and generative AI are outlined in [FUTURE_WORK.md](FUTURE_WORK.md).
-*   **End-to-End MLOps:** Automated CI/CD (GitHub Actions conceptual example), experiment tracking (MLflow conceptual integration), model monitoring principles, containerization (Docker), and deployment patterns (API via FastAPI, Dashboard via Streamlit).
+*   **End-to-End MLOps:** Automated CI/CD (GitHub Actions conceptual example), experiment tracking (MLflow conceptual integration), model monitoring principles, containerisation (Docker), and deployment patterns (API via FastAPI, Dashboard via Streamlit).

 **The methodology and pipeline architecture are designed to scale effectively to the full MIMIC dataset and real-world EHR systems.**